Educating girls amid crisis

 In times of conflict, education is often one of the first things to be disrupted, and girls are most at risk of being left behind.

-In Syria, the Aga Khan Foundation (AKF) has been working with local communities and international partners to ensure that education remains a source of hope and possibility, even amid crisis.
+In Syria, Uganda, and South Sudan, the Aga Khan Foundation (AKF) has been working with local communities and international partners to ensure that education remains a source of hope and possibility, even amid crisis.

-In this series of three short films, we highlight how community leaders, teachers, and parents in Syria and other fragile contexts have worked together to help girls and young women overcome immense challenges and pursue their right to learn.
+In this short film, we highlight how community leaders, teachers, and parents in Syria and other fragile contexts have worked together to help girls and young women overcome immense challenges and pursue their right to learn.

 This work is part of the Aga Khan Development Network’s (AKDN) broader commitment to supporting the Syrian people through initiatives that uphold dignity, rebuild lives and livelihoods, and lay the foundations for long-term recovery – support that has now been deepened through the Ismaili Imamat’s €100 million pledge for Syria’s development.